Skip to main content

 }

-1. Add the Web search component to the Basic prompting flow.
-In the Search Query field, enter a query, such as environmental news.
+2. Add a Web Search component to the flow, and then enter a search query, such as environmental news.

 _10